Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

+# 📋 **PLANNED FEATURE IMPLEMENTATION BLUEPRINT**

+## **SleepProcessor - NOT YET IMPLEMENTED**

+This document contains detailed implementation plans for a **SleepProcessor** module that is **planned but not yet built**.

+### **Current Status**:
+- ❌ **NOT IMPLEMENTED** - No SleepProcessor exists in the codebase
+- ✅ **FOUNDATION READY** - Architecture supports this addition
+- 📋 **BLUEPRINT COMPLETE** - Implementation plan ready to execute

+### **Implementation Priority**:
+According to the [ACTUAL_PRODUCTION_AUDIT.md](ACTUAL_PRODUCTION_AUDIT.md), the current priority is **test coverage completion** before implementing new features like SleepProcessor.

+---

+# **IMPLEMENTATION BLUEPRINT BELOW**
+*Ready to implement when priority shifts to new features*

 Understood.
-I’ll design a turn-key, code-focused blueprint for a modular SleepProcessor using statistical feature extraction from Apple HealthKit sleep data—fully integrated into your current clarity-loop-backend architecture.
-I’ll also evaluate any lightweight pretrained models (like SleepTransformer) that could be trivially added, and show how to optionally extend the processor if they meet your simplicity and maintainability criteria.
+I'll design a turn-key, code-focused blueprint for a modular SleepProcessor using statistical feature extraction from Apple HealthKit sleep data—fully integrated into your current clarity-loop-backend architecture.
+I'll also evaluate any lightweight pretrained models (like SleepTransformer) that could be trivially added, and show how to optionally extend the processor if they meet your simplicity and maintainability criteria.

 The plan will include file paths, class signatures, example payloads, feature extraction algorithms, pipeline wiring, Gemini prompt changes, and full test coverage scaffolding.

-I’ll update you with the complete implementation-ready guide shortly.
+I'll update you with the complete implementation-ready guide shortly.

 # SleepProcessor Implementation Blueprint

 ## 1. Module Creation and Placement

 **File Path:** Create a new processor module at `src/clarity/ml/processors/sleep_processor.py` within the analysis service, alongside existing processors (Cardio, Respiration, Activity).
-This ensures the SleepProcessor follows the project’s modular architecture.
+This ensures the SleepProcessor follows the project's modular architecture.
 The file will contain a Pydantic data model for sleep features and the SleepProcessor class implementation:

 ```python
 # File: src/clarity/ml/processors/sleep_processor.py